 While Turkey is usually lauded for its beautiful Mediterranean coastline, historic Roman ruins and the amazing continent-straddling city of Istanbul, there are other parts of this diverse land that are seldom visited by most tourists.
 The ancient kingdom of Ani is one such place.

-Located on the extreme eastern ragged edge of Turkey’s eastern border with Armenia, the ruined city of Ani has been vacant for more than 700 years and continues slowly succumbing to the ravages of time.
+Located on the ragged edge of Turkey’s eastern border with Armenia, the ruined city of Ani has been vacant for more than 700 years and continues slowly succumbing to the ravages of time.
 However, a few proud buildings remain, straddling this remote river border like sentinels standing watch.

 It was not that many years ago that the Soviet Union’s southwest border snaked along this very spot.
 After acquiring the necessary permits in advance, a traveler wishing to visit Ani had to first stop at a screening checkpoint and leave behind all cameras, binoculars and notebooks.
 At the archaeological site itself, visitors were forbidden from stopping for any length of time.
 Thankfully, these days are over and visiting Ani is much simpler, though there are a few areas off-limits to visitors because of safety reasons.